 It is imperative that all production code and scripts broadly employ error checking to catch and recover from errors as quickly as possible.
-The context of the error should be communicated as descriptively as possible and prefaced with "WARNING:" or "FATAL ERROR:".
-Failures should not be allowed to propagate downstream of the point where the problem can first be detected.
-The following utilities should be used to assist in accomplishing these tasks.
-The below utilities are accessible with the prod\util module.
-This module will prepend the directory containing all production modules to your environment's PATH variable and define other useful environment variables.
+The context of the error must be communicated as descriptively as possible and prefaced with "WARNING:" or "FATAL ERROR:".
+Failures must not be allowed to propagate downstream of the point where the problem can first be detected.
+The following utilities must be used to assist in accomplishing these tasks.
+The below utilities are accessible with the prod_util module.
+This module will prepend the directory containing common production utility scripts to your environment's PATH variable and define other useful environment variables.
 See Table 6 (in Appendix B) for variables and their descriptions.
 The module is loaded in all production ecFlow scripts and should be loaded in development job cards as well.
 See Appendix A for examples of these utilities in use.